Saint Andrew Parish, Jamaica: Economy

 Much of the parish is devoted to agriculture.
 Its principal products include coffee, mangoes, cocoa, peas, beans, sugarcane, cattle, dairy goods, cigar and cigarette, vegetables and ground provisions.
 To encourage the movement of industrial plants from the business areas of Kingston, and to facilitate the establishment of new industries with local and overseas capital, the government has established an industrial estate in St. Andrew, bordering on Western Kingston.
 This industrial estate is over 1.2 km^{2} (300 acres) in size.

 Tourism plays a major part in the economy of the parish.
 The major hotels in this southeastern part of the country can be found on Knutsford Boulevard, also known as The Strip.
 The area of New Kingston is seen as the financial capital of the island, with its large headquarters for banks and investment companies.
 The commercial areas, with their many malls, plazas and stores, provide employment for many in the urban area of the parish.

 Gypsum is found in large quantities, in eastern St. Andrew, the largest deposits being in the area of Bull Bay, a mile and a half of the coast.

 At the south of Papine, several miles northeast of Kingston is the University of the West Indies, occupying 2.6 km2 of the Liguanea Plain at the foot of Long Mountain.
 The University of Technology, Jamaica, formerly the College of Arts, Science and Technology, is located nearby.
 So too is the United Theological College of the West Indies.
 The Edna Manley School for the Visual Arts is also located in Saint Andrew, not far from the National Stadium.

 The parish of Saint Andrew also has some of the top high schools on the island.
 Campion College, Jamaica College, Calabar High School, Ardenne High School, Immaculate Conception High School, St Andrew High School for Girls, Holy Childhood High School, Meadowbrook High School, St. George's College, St Hugh's High School, Excelsior High School, and a campus of Kingston College, in Rollington Town, are some of those schools.

-Saint Andrew provides the vibrancy that creates a city environment, nightlife, many restaurants, outdoor facilities, and tourist attractions, making the city of Kingston what it is today.
+Saint Andrew forms a substantial part of the Kingston Metropolitan Area and includes much of the urban area surrounding the historic parish of Kingston.
+The wider Kingston area contains major commercial districts, restaurants, nightlife venues, cultural attractions and recreational facilities.